BOTANICAL NAME Lavandula angustifolia

 - Antioxidant Protection – Diffusing lavender oil has been found to protect cells from damage that can lead to cancer.
 It also helps your body produce three powerful antioxidants.

 - Calming – For inhalation use diffuser or rub 2-3 drops of lavender oil in your cupped palms and inhale.
-Can also be rubbed on temples, wrists or feet for an immediate calming effect on the body.
+Can also be rubbed on temples or wrists for an immediate calming effect on the body.

 - Headache Relief – An effective natural treatment for headaches is combining 2 drops each of lavender oil with peppermint oil and rubbing on the back of your neck or temples.
 Combined with inhaled lavender oil for 15 minutes provides significant pain relief.